Representations of Khovanov-Lauda-Rouquier algebras III: Symmetric Affine Type: Convex Orders on Root Systems

 For a convex order $\prec$, define

-\begin{lemma} Let $\prec$ be a convex order not of word type.
+\begin{lemma} Let $\prec$ be a convex order.
 Let $\b$ be the smallest root that is not in any initial segment of $\Phi^+$.
+Assume that $\b$ is real.
 Let $S$ be a finite set of roots containing $\b$.
 Then there exists a convex order $\prec'$ such that $I(\prec')=I(\prec)\cup \{\b\}$ and the restrictions of $\prec $ and $\prec'$ to $S$ are the same. \end{lemma}

 \begin{proof} Let $L$ be the set of roots in $\Phi^+$ less than or equal to $\b$ under $\prec$.
 Then by \cite[Theorem 3.12]{cellinipapi}, there exists $v,t\in W$ with $t$ a translation and $L=\cup_{n=1}^\infty \Phi(vt^n)$.